2026 Conference Program & Speakers

 1:20pm Breakout Workshops - choose 1

-Designing a Rural Skills and Digital Inclusion Blueprint
+Designing a Rural Skills, Digital, Technology and Innovation Blueprint

 4:30pm Close